-Buying or selling a business is a significant step which requires effective planning.
+Buying or selling a business is a significant step that requires effective planning.
 Practical advice can make the difference between success and failure.
-Here, Frank Scott-Ashe looks at the way in which transactions may be structured and gives some practical tips to those about to be involved in a deal.
+Here, we look at the way in which transactions may be structured and offer you some practical tips.

 This relates to the buyer’s investigations and enquiries and enables the buyer to assess the potential legal, contractual and financial risks.
 Full disclosure at this stage is important for the seller since it will reduce the risk of significant issues arising late in the transaction at a time when considerable amounts of time and cost may have been spent.

-This is the main legal document which records the parties’ legal obligations.
+This is the main legal document that records the parties’ legal obligations.

 Property issues may be important, even where the company’s premises are not significant.
 Property advisers should be instructed early to avoid delays later.